Using raised beds is an

 Raised garden bed watering

-The amount of water you need to give varies with the season and weather; you can always check your soil with your finger or with a rain gauge to keep track, when the top start to dry it’s time to thoroughly water your bed.
+The amount of water you need to give varies with the season and weather; you can always check your soil with your finger or with a rain gauge to keep track, when the top starts to dry it’s time to thoroughly water your bed.

 Due to the height of raised garden bed, the soil tends to drain faster than ground soil (taller is the bed faster it drains).